noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 Oya?
 The next item is provided by Kuro huh...
 I wonder what that is?

-“Catalog number 16!
-“Underworld King’s handmade baby castellas”!”
+“Catalog number 16!: Underworld King’s handmade baby castellas!”

 Why the heck are baby castellas being auctioned off at a high class auction...
 Kuro, what the heck are you doing...

-“This baby castella was made by Underworld King-sama to be given to “a certain person”...
-A collection set of “not so good” baby castellas!”
+“This baby castella was made by Underworld King-sama to be given to ‘a certain person’ ...A collection set of ‘not so good’ baby castellas!”

 In short, it’s just a collection of your failed baby castellas, isn’t it?
 Or rather, that “certain person”...